sandwichfarm/nostrawl/README.md

 I'll write docs once there are tests, both adapters are implemented and there is demand.

 ## Queue Adapters
-- `BullMQAdapter`: Persistent queue
+- `BullMQAdapter`: Redis-based queue adapter
-- `PQueueAdapter`: Ephemeral javascript queue
+- `PQueueAdapter`: Process-bound queue adapter

 ## Usage